-New or experienced drivers with visual, cognitive, physical, medical challenges, changes due to aging or mental health issues may benefit from our services.
+New or experienced drivers with visual, cognitive, physical, medical challenges, changes due to aging, disability or mental health issues may benefit from our services.
 For more than 35 years, Courage Kenny Rehabilitation Institute has been the leader in driver assessment and training for seniors and people with disabilities.

 The two-part comprehensive driver assessment consists of clinical and in-vehicle assessments.

 - Vision testing

 - Memory and problem solving

 - Upper and lower body strength and coordination

 - Assessment in a minivan or sedan

 - Private driving lessons in a van or sedan

 - Vehicle use for the State road test

 All information is kept confidential, but we encourage involvement with your physician and family.
 With your permission, your physician is given a copy of your completed assessment results.